Charters Reports Reviews Shop Text Us (305) 209-5594

 • Conditions: Small Craft Advisory remains in effect everywhere.
 NOAA still expects rough nearshore waters and only a slight chance of showers, with drier air gradually filtering in.

-Evening Addendum (4:38 PM EDT NOAA Update)
+Evening addendum (4:38 PM EDT NOAA update)

 The late-afternoon NOAA update doubled down on the same call, and honestly it got a little meaner looking for the next couple days.
 The breeze is still stacked up out of the northeast to east, the Small Craft Advisory is still flying, and the ocean side is staying sporty through the weekend.

-Afternoon Recap
+Afternoon recap

 • Straits: Held at 20 to 25 knots with 5 to 7 feet, occasionally 9 feet tonight.